NENA911/NG911GISDataModel/postgresql/postgresql_data_model_initial_data_template.md

 # NG9-1-1 Data Model PostGIS Initial Data Script

 The following SQL script inserts initial data into the NG9-1-1 GIS Data Model.
-This inital data is not required and may be altered by each organization to meet each organization's unique operating environment.
+This initial data is not required and may be altered by each organization to meet each organization's unique operating environment and values.

+## Instructions

+Copy the SQL script by hovering over the SQL script and click the copy icon in upper right of the code block.
+Paste the SQL script into a Database Management Tool or into a text editor and save the file as `nena-initial-data.sql`.

+## Modifications

+The script may be modified to include values specific to your organization.
+In the saved SQL script, add or remove values as appropriate for your organization.

-NOTE: This script does include a command to delete all values from the tables.
+*NOTE: This script includes a command to delete all values from the tables.
-This command is commented out but can be reimplemented by copying the SQL script into a text editor or database management tool and performing a Find and Replace of `--DELETE FROM` to `DELETE FROM`.
+This command is commented out but can be implemented by modifying the SQL script into a text editor or database management tool and performing a Find and Replace of `--DELETE FROM` to `DELETE FROM`.*

 ```sql
 /* *****************************************************************************